Skip to Content

 Villa Borghese Gardens

-All families should find time to visit Villa Borghese Gardens when in Rome with kids.
+All families should find time to visit Villa Borghese Gardens on a trip to Rome with kids.
 It’s the the only major park within walking distance of Rome’s historic town center.
 Villa Borghese Gardens is well-treed, making it a great activity on a hot day in Rome with kids.

 We entered Villa Borghese Gardens in the southwest corner and immediately started seeing lots of families riding four-wheel bikes.
 This looked like such a fun thing to do in Rome with kids, that we tracked down the bike rental shop and rented a four-wheel bike our own.

-The kids sat up front where they had their own “steering wheel”.
+The kids sat up front where they had their own “steering wheel” (which didn’t actually work).
 Our bike had safety buckles for the kids, but we noticed that some of the other rental bikes didn’t have safety buckles, so be careful if you rent one.

 The kids absolutely loved our four-seater bike rental in Villa Borghese Gardens!
 They laughed so hard and had a great time ‘steering’ the bike.
 They waved at everyone, who always waved back, making the experience that much more special for them.